Get Prop

 await websites.props.urls.add('http://npmjs.com')

-Now let’s modify and insert new items to the urls
+Now let’s modify and insert new items to the urls property.

-will override the value, while user add
+Using set will override the value, while user add will enter new values into the array.

-can only be run from props
+Add can only be run from props.

 ['http://nodejs.com', 'http://npmjs.com']